acouderc/toys/workerify/README.md

-# Workerify - Step 5
+# Workerify - Step 6

-We test a limit of Proxies in the step 5, and change the return type of workerify.
+We replace the string property to a Symbol one, then clean the code a bit.

 ## Usage